-Boundary changes are anticipated in the fall of 2019 when Lincoln High School opens as an attendance area high school in Northwest Seattle and Magnolia Elementary School opens in Magnolia.
+Boundary changes are anticipated in the fall of 2020 to address overcrowding at Maple Elementary School.
 More information regarding the planning, boundaries, services, and programs associated with these schools will be available through the district website and other forms of communication.